HousedHorse/reli2732-final/study.md

 # Jainism

+## Asceticism

+- renouncing physical aspects of life
+- food, clothing, water, sex, etc.

 ## Jina

+- *conqueror*
+- not physical conquest
+- conquerors of the mind / human nature / death

 ## Mahavira

+- founder of Jainism
+- rejected caste system
+- rejected vedic ritual
+- karma is *action*, not ritual action

 ## Tirthankara

+- religious teacher
+- "ford-maker"
+    - make a path across the water
+- 24 of them
+- Mahavira is the 24th

 ## Ahisma

+- vow of non-violence
+- central ethical pillar of jainism

 ## Jiva

+- souls
+- dualism between jiva and matter
+- karma is material
+    - jiva = soul, karma = material
+    - moist jiva attracts karma
+- a soul for each sense
+    - all living things have at least one

 ## Sallekhana

+- hollowing out
+- permanently sever connection between body and jivas
+- the idealized form of death
+- gradually take in less and less sustenance until you die
+    - goal: be reciting a mantra when you die

 ## Punya

+- earned when our activities are good
+- opposite of pap
+- helps bring happiness in future lives
+- helps burn away some karma

 ## Characterization of Karma Within Jain Narrative Tradition

+- all karma is bad karma
+- needs to be discarded or burned away to attain moksha
+- karma weighs you down and prevents you from rising to escape samsara

 ## Key Words in Texts

 - jina
+- jiva
+- sallekhana
+- punya
+- pap
+- mahavira
+- tithankara
+- talking about things being repugnant
+- talking about the human body being disgusting or vile